apiiro/git-snap/README.md

-   --out value, -o value      output directory. will be created if does not exist --include value, -i value  patterns of file paths to include, comma delimited, may contain any glob pattern --exclude value, -e value  patterns of file paths to exclude, comma delimited, may contain any glob pattern --shortsha                 support short-sha Revision (default: false) --help, -h                 show help (default: false) --version, -v              print the version (default: false)
+   --out value, -o value      output directory. will be created if does not exist --include value, -i value  patterns of file paths to include, comma delimited, may contain any glob pattern --exclude value, -e value  patterns of file paths to exclude, comma delimited, may contain any glob pattern --shortsha                 support short-sha revision (default: false) --help, -h                 show help (default: false) --version, -v              print the version (default: false)